glow/gloader1/README.markdown

 Even the best laid plans can sometimes suffer problems.
 If your module isn't appearing, even though you asked Gloader to load it, there are a few things you can try.
 Firstly, it isn't possible for Gloader to detect a 404 "Not Found" error from your server.
 In cases where a module is requested but it never arrives, Gloader will patiently wait forever, or at least long enough for your browser to give up.
 In these cases a look at FireBug's "Network" tab will tell you if one of your files is cannot be found.

-If you try to load a module which is not listed in your map file (for exampl if you misspelled the name), this is obviously a mistake that Gloader can detect immediately and you will see an error message like: 'The gloader map is missing a JavaScript filepath for the module: mispeld/1.0.0/myModule".
+If you try to load a module which is not listed in your map file (for example if you misspelled the name), this is obviously a mistake that Gloader can detect immediately and you will see an error message like: 'The gloader map is missing a JavaScript filepath for the module: mispeld/1.0.0/myModule.
 Maps included are: myLibrary/map.js'.
 This tells you the path to the map from which Gloader is working, and the libraryname, version and module name which can't be found in that map.

 In some cases it might be useful to tell Gloader that it should not wait forever for modules which are not available from the server.
 You can provide a "onTimeout" option which is a callback function that will be executed whenever a requested module does not arrive in less than 20 seconds.
 If you think 20 seconds is too long to wait, you can also provide a "timeout" option, which is the number of milliseconds to wait before running the callback.